remarkjs/remark/packages/remark-stringify/readme.md

 Separate definitions with only one newline (`boolean`, default: `false`).

-When `false`, a definition is considered a block and separated from other blocks by a blank line.
+When `false`, definitions will have blank lines between them, similar to other blocks.

 ###### `options.rule`